 If your complaint is upheld, the interest would be removed from the current loan and any refunds from previous loans would reduce your balance.
 And a guarantor will be released from any liability if the borrower’s complaint or their complaint is upheld.

 So in that case you may owe Amigo nothing.

-Your duty to pay the loan is NOT more important than your right to have your complaint assessed.
+Your duty to pay the loan is NOT more important than your right to have your claim assessed.
 Amigo is just trying to bluff you into paying.

 This isn’t a temporary situation that will be sorted out in a few weeks.
-It is very unlikely your complaint will be decided in less than six months and it could be a year or more.
+It is very unlikely your complaint will be decided in less than six months and it could nearly a year.

 It is also a big problem if you can only pay Amigo by not paying some other debt.
 If you stop paying Amigo and win your complaint, all negative marks on your Amigo credit record will be removed.
 But if you stop paying other loans and credit cards in order to pay Amigo, when you win your Amigo case you will still be left with a wrecked credit record.

 And there is no reason why you should pay Amigo, or why your guarantor should be asked to pay, when they are refusing to look at your complaint.

 What happens if you stop paying Amigo?